Projet-S4-MDM/Aetos/doc/Electrical/electrical_assembly.md

 ## Wiring Overview

 - **Motor Power Supply:**
-  We will be using a DC power source rated for a maximum of **6.4A**, connected via an **XT60 connector**.
-XT60 was chosen as it was readily available, but any connector rated for at least **6.4A** will suffice.
+  We will be using a DC power source rated for a maximum of 6.4A, connected via an XT60 connector.
+XT60 was chosen as it was readily available, but any connector rated for at least 6.4A will suffice.

 - **ESP32 Power Supply:**
-  The ESP32 board is powered through its **USB-C port**, which also facilitates serial communication.
+  The ESP32 board is powered through its USB-C port, which also facilitates serial communication.

 - **Grounding:**
-  All the **grounds (GND)** of the devices must be connected together at a single point, typically via a **terminal block**.
-This ensures a common reference for all components, which is crucial for proper operation and avoids ground loops or voltage differences.
+  All the grounds (GND) of the devices must be connected together at a single point via a terminal block.
+This ensures a common reference for all components.

 - **12V Power Distribution:**
-  Devices that operate on **12V** (such as the DC motors and the Talon SRX motor controllers) should be connected to a **dedicated 12V terminal block**.
+  Devices that operate on 12V (such as the DC motors and the Talon SRX motor controllers) should be connected to a dedicated 12V terminal block.
 This keeps the high-power components separate from the low-power ones (like the ESP32) and helps ensure proper voltage distribution to each device.

 - **Emergency Stop Button Placement:**
-  The **Emergency Stop (e-stop)** button should be placed between the **12V power source** and the **12V terminal block**.
+  The Emergency Stop (e-stop) button should be placed between the 12V power source and the 12V terminal block.
 This ensures that if the e-stop is pressed, it will immediately cut off the power to the 12V components, providing an effective safety measure.

 ---